 Euribor Technical Features

-- Each panel bank provides its rate data by 10.45 am CET on each day on its private page.
-This private page can only be viewed by the particular panel bank and the Thomson Reuters staff which are responsible for creating the quotes.
+- Each panel bank provides its rate data by 10.45 am CET each day on its private page.
+This private page can only be viewed by the particular panel bank and the Thomson Reuters staff responsible for creating the quotes.
 The Panel banks can correct and update the rate from 10.45 am to 11 am.

-- At 11.00 am after the calculation, Thomson Reuters publishes the calculated Euribor rate which is made available to data vendors and subscribers.
+- At 11.00 am, after the calculation, Thomson Reuters publishes the calculated Euribor rate, which is made available to data vendors and subscribers.

-- If any panel bank fails to provide the data by 11 am then Thomson Reuters will calculate and update the rate without the missing data.
-If more than 50% of the panel banks fail to provide the data, then Thomson Reuters delays in publishing the data till 11.15 am CET.
+- If any panel bank fails to provide the data by 11 am, then Thomson Reuters will calculate and update the rate without the missing data.
+If more than 50% of the panel banks fail to provide the data, then Thomson Reuters delays publishing the data till 11.15 am CET.